marcnaa/gemini-2-live-angular/README.md

 This project demonstrates integration with Google's Gemini AI models through the `@google/genai` library now in (Technical) [Preview](https://github.com/googleapis/js-genai/commit/da38b6df88705c8ff1ea9a2e1c5ffa596054b382).

-> This project started as a migration to Angular of the [Multimodal Live API - Web console](https://github.com/google-gemini/multimodal-live-api-web-console) as is only available in React at the moment.
+> This project started as a migration to Angular of the [Live API - Web console](https://github.com/google-gemini/multimodal-live-api-web-console) as is only available in React at the moment.

 ## Core Features
+- Starter kit based on [Live API - Web console](https://github.com/google-gemini/multimodal-live-api-web-console)
-- Official TypeScript GenAI SDK for Gemini 2.0 API
+- TypeScript GenAI SDK for Gemini 2.0 API
 - Real-time streaming voice from and to Gemini 2.0 API
 - Real-time streaming video from webcam or screen to Gemini 2.0 API
 - Natural language text generation